There are generally three different ways of obtaining compensation for injuries caused by crime. They are:

-In the case of a crime targeting the victim's person, freedom or peace involving a serious violation of personal integrity, compensation may be awarded for the violation.
+In the case of a crime targeting the victim's person, freedom or peace, and in the event of gross defamation, compensation may be awarded where personal integrity is seriously violated.

 Compensation for material damage, e.g. stolen or damaged property, is only awarded in exceptional cases.
 Such compensation may be awarded if the crime was committed by someone who was in enforced societal custody, e.g. as an inmate of a prison, detention centre or institution (known as fugitive cases).
 Compensation may also be awarded in particularly distressing cases where the opportunities for the injured party to earn a living have been seriously worsened by the injury or where compensation appears to be particularly important for other reasons.

 Compensation is awarded very rarely for purely financial damage, e.g. in relation to fraud or embezzlement.
 Compensation may only be relevant for fugitive cases if there are special reasons, or in particularly distressing cases where the opportunities for the injured party to earn a living have been seriously worsened by the injury or where compensation seems to be particularly important for other reasons.

 Can I get compensation if I am a relative or dependant of a victim who has died as a result of a crime?
 Which relatives or dependants can get compensation?